-Hi, welcome to my blog about growing veg and, from time-to-time, other random stuff that interests me.
+Hi, welcome to my blog about growing veg and, from time-to-time, other stuff that interests me.
+The other pages are my story of walking the Pennine Way and the Rideway with friends.
 Hope you find it useful.

-I’m 38, married with 2 children, so with working full-time the veg plot is just a hobby really, nothing too serious.
+I’m 43, married with 2 children, so with working full-time the veg plot is just a hobby really, nothing too serious.
 It all started when we moved house in March 2007 to a village just outside of Salisbury, South Wiltshire.
 Our new house had a garden big enough to dedicate a small area to a veg plot and already had a small, glass greenhouse up and running.
-So I decided to build some simple raised beds.
-The first year saw the small, medium and greenhouse beds built.
+So I decided to build some simple raised beds, you can catch up on how the plot evolved here.

 Legend Damo, I’m following you